koopa1338/kawa-rs/README.md

 support them can be realised.

 ### GUI
-There will be no usable gui till the core functionality is implemented.

 I've evaluated different gui libraries like druid, ice and gtk but they have all different problems I don't want to deal with in my application.
 The easiest